1-31-07

 Proc.
 Nat.
 Acad.
 Sci.: "Ligand-induced and nonfusogenic dissolution of a viral membrane."

-4. What's an example of a late 2006 journal article on poxvirus replication?
+4. What is an example of a 2011 journal article on poxvirus replication?